 Not applicable.
 Collin County does not contain impaired waterbodies with an approved TMDL.
 Collin County MS4 does not discharge directly to an impaired waterbody.

-5. Provide an analysis of how the selected BMPs will be effective in contributing to achieving the benchmark (Refer to the MS4 General permit TXR040000; Part II Section D.4.(a)(4)):
+5. Provide an analysis of how the selected BMPs will be effective in contributing to achieving the benchmark: